agude/agude.github.io/_books/surface_detail.md

 {% capture grand_melee %}{% include book_link.html title="Grand Melee" %}{% endcapture %}
 {% capture war_horses %}{% include series_link.html series="War Horses" %}{% endcapture %}

-In {{ c7 }}, the Chelgrians use soulkeepers to copy their mind-state when they die so that they can be brought into a heaven created by their sublimed ancestors. {{ this_book }} expands on that idea, and explores the morality of uploading minds to virtual hells, where they will be tortured forever, instead of heaven.
-Many of the galactic civilizations run hells for their people, and many more---including the Culture---oppose the practice.
-Both sides agree to settle the issue in a virtual war called the _War in Heaven_.
-The Culture voluntarily declines to participate in the war in order to keep up the appearance of fairness.
-We learn of the war early in the book, and at the same time learn that the anti-hell side is losing and thinking of escalating the war into the real world.
+In {{ c7 }}, the Chelgrians use soulkeepers to copy their mind-states at death so they can be brought into a heaven created by their sublimed ancestors. {{
+this_book }} expands on that idea and explores the morality of uploading minds to virtual hells, where they are tortured forever instead of reaching heaven.
+Many galactic civilizations run hells for their people, and others---including the Culture---oppose the practice.
+Both sides agree to settle the issue through a virtual conflict called the _War in Heaven_.
+The Culture declines to participate to maintain the appearance of neutrality.
+Early on, we learn that the anti-hell side is losing and is considering escalating the conflict into the real world.

 {{ this_book }} has a fantastic set of characters: